lastdotnet/cluster-launcher/docs/aws.md

 ## Configure kubectl

-THIS IS DONE AUTOMATICALLY NOW.

-Now that you've provisioned your EKS cluster, you need to configure kubectl.
-Customize the following command with your cluster name and region.
-It will get the access credentials for your cluster and automatically configure kubectl.
+This is done automatically during provisioning.
+To configure authentication from the command line, use the following command.
+It will get the access credentials for your cluster and automatically configure kubectl in case you need to to manually reconfigure kubectl.

 ```bash
 make kubeconfig-aws